Mastodon

 "Renters can never build wealth"

-The S&P 500 has returned roughly 10% per year nominally over the past 30 years.
-A disciplined renter who invests consistently can build serious wealth.
+A disciplined renter who invests consistently can build serious wealth - global equity returns have compounded through every housing cycle.
 The key word is "disciplined."
 The forced saving mechanism of a mortgage is genuinely valuable for people who'd otherwise spend the difference.

 The Buyer: